Cong-Zou/Web-Application-for-CS-Community/README.md

 # 18656-Fall-2019-Team7
 ## Sprint 2

+### Requirement 1
+This requirement asks to show the evolution of topics for a given journal in a given year range.
+To test this requirement, first start by navigating to the "AdvReq1" folder under workflows and open the vistrails file.
+Here you will need to provide 3 inputs: Journal, Year1 (Start), and Year2 (End).
+For testing purpose, use the following configuration
+	Year1: 2014
+	Year2: 2016
+	Journal: IEEE Trans.
+Services Computing
+You will then get a dictionary showing the top 20 keywords for each year.
+Following this, navigate to this query in the web client and enter the same data.
+You will find 3 pie charts giving a visual of the keywords over these years.

+### Requirement 6
+This requirement asks to provide a path between two authors.
+This requiremnt is implemented solely in vistrails.
+To test, open the "AdvReq6" workflow folder and open the vistrails file.
+For testing purposes, use the following use cases:
+	Use Case 1:
+		Author1: Chi-Feng Chen
+		Author2: Kun-Che Hsu
+	Use Case 2:
+		Author1: Sajib Mistry
+		Author2: Sea Ling

 ### Requirement 7
 The workflow starts with an input for author name.
 Then, the PythonSource calls the coauthor API with the given author name.
 The API returns a list of the author's coauthors.
 Next, the